saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Cloning.md

 ## Cloning
 * The process of creating duplicate copy of an object.
-* If you want to quickly create an object using the existing object in such a way that you get a new instance (reference is not shared) with the same cintent for the fields in the new object as in existing object.
+* If you want to quickly create an object using the existing object in such a way that you get a new instance (reference is not shared) with the same intent for the fields in the new object as in existing object.
 * That's when tou can use clone() method which creates an exact copy of the existing object.Then  you can modify the cloned object without those modification reflecting in original.